stevegbrooks/commodify/docs/final_report.md

   WHERE C.name = '${commodity}' and P.name = '${entity}' AND C.year > 2012;
 ```

-Finally, if the user selected a state, the below query returns climate data for that state, specifically average tempereature and rainfall for each month, based on data for the last fifty years:
+Finally, if the user selected a state, the below query returns climate data for that state, specifically average temperature and rainfall for each month, based on data for the last fifty years:

 ```
   SELECT month, AVG(temp) AS temp, AVG(rainfall) AS rainfall